JonathanYiv/chess/README.md

 	1. Example: variable&.method

-	If variable is nil, it will return nil.
+		2. If variable is nil, it will return nil.

-	If variable is not nil, it will call the method.
+		3. If variable is not nil, it will call the method.

+4. I have tried changing GitHub's tab size to 2, even modifying the file itself by ending a comment or something, but it always reverts to a displayed tab size of 8.
+Does anyone know how to fix this?